Understanding disputes (chargebacks) and how to view disputes and take action on them in Dispute Management

 Most chargebacks happen because the customer was not satisfied with a service or product, they did not understand the charge on their statement, or they were charged incorrectly.
 To assist in avoiding these types of chargebacks, it can help to do the following:

-Yes, there is a fee assessed for each chargeback.
+Yes, in addition to the debited transaction amount, there is a fee assessed for each chargeback.
 Additional fees for arbitration or compliance-related rulings may also apply.
 If your business receives excessive disputes, you may be subject to fees or assessments.

 Access Dispute Management